DS-100/sp25/gradproject-nlp.md

 - How would you improve your model based on the outcome?
 - Are there any further extensions to your model that would be worth exploring?

+More information about the check-in meeting will be shared on Ed near the check-in meeting week.

 The rubric for this milestone is as follows:
+- Report (7%) - due March 30, 2025
-- Exploratory Data Analysis (1.5%).
+  - Exploratory Data Analysis (1%).
   - Feature Engineering (2%).
-- Modeling Approaches (3%).
+  - Modeling Approaches (2%).
-- Preliminary Results (1%).
+  - Preliminary Results (2%).

-### Milestone 4: Internal Peer Review (2%) - November 22, 2024

-The internal peer review is for checking if each member of the group is contributing to the project and how the tasks are distributed among members.
-This is graded on completion.
-The internal peer review [Gradescope assignment](https://www.gradescope.com/courses/827978/assignments/5159827){:target="_blank"} for this milestone is due by **11:59 pm on November 22**.
+- Meeting (3%) - Happening through sign-up and will be held between March 31 and April 4, 2025
+  - All members' participation in the meeting and proper explanation of the work completed, as well as a clear plan for future steps the team will take in completing the project.

-### Milestone 5: Project Report First Draft (18%) - December 2, 2024
+### Milestone 4: Project Report First Draft (20%) - Monday April 14, 2025

-The first draft of your final report, please see below for more information on what you should aim to submit.
-You do not need to submit the video and test set performance components for milestone 5, but you are expected to submit a comprehensive written report that summarizes your analysis.
+Please see the information below on what you should aim to submit.
+You do not need to submit the code, video, and test set performance components for Milestone 6, but you are expected to submit a comprehensive written report summarizing your analysis.

 Please refer to the section on the [Final Project Report](#final-project-report) for more information on how your first draft will roughly be graded.
 Your first draft will be graded more leniently than your final submission, but we’re still looking for largely the same elements.
-You do not need to submit the video and test set performance components for milestone 5, but you are expected to submit a comprehensive written report that summarizes your analysis.

-Submit to the [first draft project report assignment](https://www.gradescope.com/courses/827978/assignments/5045727/) on Gradescope by **11:59pm on December 2**.
+Submit to the [first draft project report assignment](https://www.gradescope.com/courses/949942/assignments/5718707) on Gradescope by **11:59 pm on April 14**.

-### Milestone 6: External Peer Review (7.5%) - December 6, 2024
+### Milestone 5: External Peer Review (7%) - Monday April 21, 2025

 Each group will peer review a project from another group; each group will be graded together based on the feedback they provide in their review.
 Each review should include the following components:

-1. (1.5%) A summary of the report.
+1. (1%) A summary of the report.
 The summary should address at least the following:
 - What is the conclusion drawn from the EDA and modeling results?
 - What data modeling/inference techniques do the group primarily use to gain insights into their research question?
 Why are these techniques suitable for the task?
 - What are the next steps a researcher can take if they want to improve their model further based on the work in the project?